 The most common surgical procedure done for this is the open carpal tunnel surgery.
 During this surgery the transverse carpal ligament is cut to open the space for the impinged median nerve.
 The surgery is usually done in an out-patient setting with local anesthesia.
 It is usually recommended to not lift any heavy objects for up to three months after the open carpal tunnel surgery.
 As always some risk is involved with any surgery, so be sure to go over the risk of your specific situation with your doctor and or surgeon.

 Did you know that your friends and family that are experiencing elbow, wrist and hand pain can be helped at Marshall Chiropractic & Wellness Center?
+Whether for yourself or for someone close to you, Marshall is your trusted source for chiropractic treatment for wrist pain.

 Did you know?